Morabaraba/interests/md/lazbuild-gitlab-ci.md

 ## Continuous Integration and Deployment for Lazarus using Git on Windows 10

-We use a GitLab [Continuous Integration](ci) script to build our Windows 10 application and deploy it to the internet for our users to download.
+We use a GitLab [Continuous Integration][ci] script to build our Windows 10 application and deploy it to the internet for our users to download.

 ### Requirements